sudo-suhas/elastic-builder/src/README.md

 along with `babel-runtime`.
 The reason for doing this, although quite unlikely, is because if someone does use it, they shouldn't have to load 100 kb worth of `lodash`.
 There are plugins available for only exporting what you use but the end user may not be aware of that.
-Another thing I am _not_ doing is having specific version of dependency.
-The reason for doing this is so that if the user specifies a newer version of some dependant library, he shouldn't end up exporting 2 versions.
-If you think I am wrong about this or I am missing something, let me know.